-While I haven’t seen a 34C fresh from the latest production run, all the examples I have seen have had rock-solid build quality.
+While I haven’t seen a Merkur 34C safety razor fresh from the latest production run, all the examples I have seen have had rock-solid build quality.
 It is generally a great product.

-While Merkur/Dovo as a company has declared bankruptcy, the Merkur 34C razor is widely available from numerous sources online including West Coast Shaving, Maggard Razors, Amazon, Fendrihan, Grooming Lounge, Royal Shave, Shave Shack Of TX, plus the usual sources for used razors.
+While Merkur/Dovo as a company has declared bankruptcy, the Merkur 34C safety razor is widely available from numerous sources online, from large outlets like Amazon to niche’ specialty sellers like Maggard and New England Shaving Co., plus the usual sources for used razors.

-Do you have a Merkur 34C razor review?
+Do you have a Merkur 34C razor?
+What do you think of it?
 Leave a comment below!